-Fiberglass is a glass which is drawn into fibrous form and woven into cloth.
+Fibreglass is a glass that is drawn into fibrous form and woven into cloth.
 It is strong, light and non-flammable and has high tensile strength.
-Fiberglass doors are doors with insanely low upkeep.
-These are super durable, have high insulation, and are tough to dents.
-Also, fiberglass doors can be installed with wood panels, can be stained or painted.
+Fibreglass doors are doors with insanely low upkeep.
+These are super durable, have high insulation, and are tough to dent.
+Also, fiberglass doors can be installed with wood panels, and can be stained or painted.
 Above all, they are great options for interiors and exteriors.

 6. Aluminum Glazed Doors

-Aluminum has been one of the most common materials used in the construction world.
-A huge number of items like doors, windows, partitions, drape walls and much more… aluminum is one metal that has been put to a large number of uses due to its lightweight.
-Aluminum frames for doors have the unique benefit of enduring tough ecological conditions.
+Aluminium has been one of the most common materials used in the construction world.
+A huge number of items like doors, windows, partitions, drape walls and much more aluminium is one metal that has been put to a large number of uses due to its lightweight.
+Aluminium frames for doors have the unique benefit of enduring tough ecological conditions.
 These frames are not impacted by termites and last for ages.

 7. Bamboo-Jute Composite Doors